-Anyone who works for Ofsted must inform their manager if they or any adult living in their household become(s) the subject of an allegation of abuse against a child or vulnerable adult or a police enquiry, irrespective of the nature of that enquiry.
+Anyone who works for Ofsted must inform their manager if they or any adult living in their household become(s) the subject of an allegation involving a safeguarding concern or abuse against a child or vulnerable adult.
+If anyone is in doubt whether the situation or allegation is relevant they should:

 Any allegations of misconduct towards children and/or vulnerable adults by those working for Ofsted will be managed using the procedure in ‘Management of safeguarding complaints made against an Ofsted worker’ (Ofsted internal guidance, 2017).

 6. Safeguarding training